 Of course you may not really care what others think about how you look and/or act when you are traveling abroad, but to a certain extent, blending in and not acting like a typical tourist can make your trip a much safer, more pleasant experience.
+Whether you travel independently, or with a group tour, these 10 tips are always great to know!

 Here are My Top Ten Tips for A Safe and Pleasant European Vacation: